felippe-regazio/express-rest-i18n/README.md

 #### 2. Create the i18n instance.

-You can also create a module that exports you instance, if you prefer.
+You can also create a module that exports your instance, if you prefer.

 ```js
 const i18nCreate = require('express-rest-i18n');